-One of DC’s most famous (and heavily touristed) neighborhoods is a prime place to breakfast or brunch before hitting the shops, waterfront, or a movie.
+One of DC’s most famous neighborhoods is a prime place to breakfast or brunch before hitting the shops, waterfront, or the National Mall.

 3207 Grace St., NW

 This airy vegetarian taqueria works well for both grab-and-go and sit-down meals (hello, draft Lambrusco).
-Homemade corn tortillas are stuffed with local eggs on weekends plus seasonal veggie combos.
+Homemade corn tortillas are stuffed with local eggs and black beans, or seasonal veggie combos.

 3315 Cady’s Alley, NW

 Tucked inside Cady’s Alley is a European cafe that opens early for Austrian and German specialties.
-Try the Viennese “emperor’s mess” (a delicious shredded pancake with jam) or eggs with black forrest ham.
+Try the Viennese “emperor’s pancake” (a delicious shredded pancake with jam) or eggs with black forrest ham.

 1645 Wisconsin Ave., NW

 A longtime source of buttery croissants and light Parisian-style lunches.
 The narrow, very French patisserie also offers flaky quiches and baguette sandwiches.
 Don’t skip desserts like delicate fruit tarts with your cafe au lait.